invest-composer/composer-trade-mcp/README.md

   - Try asking Claude: "_Research the latest trends and news.
 Analyze my symphonies and determine whether I should increase / decrease my investments._"

 ## Quickstart with Claude Desktop
+This section will get you started with creating symphonies and backtesting them.
+You don't even need a Composer account to use these features!

+Note that other tools will require an [API Key](https://github.com/invest-composer/composer-mcp-server?tab=readme-ov-file#getting-your-api-key).

 1. Install `uv` (Python package manager) with `curl -LsSf https://astral.sh/uv/install.sh | sh` or see the `uv` [repo](https://github.com/astral-sh/uv) for additional install methods.
 1. Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following: